w3c/paint-timing/presentation-timestamps.md

 - `first-contentful-paint`
 - `long-animation-frame`

-It would the following shape:
+It would have the following shape:

 ```webidl
 interface mixin PaintTimingMixin {